CCurl/Projects/wc/README.md

-# What is f4?
+# What is wc32?
-f4 is an indirect-threaded Forth for Windows and/or Linux written in assembly language for FASM.

-f4 is based loosely on Richard Jones' famous JonesForth.

-f4 uses "FASM" for the assembler.
-It is available for both Windows and Linux.
-See this page for more info: https://flatassembler.net/
+wc32 is a 32-bit implementation inspired by Tachyon, written for the FASM assembler.

-## Building f4
+## Building wc32
 - On Windows, use ./makew.bat
-- On Linux, use ./makel
+- On Linux, use make